 Notice the some of biggest words (the biggest ones are the most frequent in the text): God, wrath, hell, nothing, wicked, fierceness, fury, power, destruction, moment.

-One word I noticed that is conspicuously missing from that sermon: Jesus.
+One word I noticed that is conspicuously, and completely missing from that sermon: Jesus.

 Edwards never mentioned the name Jesus once in his most famous sermon.
 Wonder why.

-Let me say that in spite of that Edwards is rightfully credited with being one of the major catalyst’s for the Great Awakening in America.
-God can use whatever tools he choses to get the job done.
+Let me say that, in spite of this, Edwards is rightfully credited with being one of the major catalyst’s for the Great Awakening in America.
+God can use whatever tools He chooses to get the job done.

 Slow to Anger